appwrite/rfc/005-graphql-api.md

 ### Entrypoints

-Per convention there will be a new php entrypoint and a bash wrapper.
+Per convention there will be a new php entrypoint and a shell wrapper.

 - php: `./app/graphql.php`
-- bash: `./bin/graphql`
+- shell: `./bin/graphql`

 ### Routing